gwu-libraries/clint/README.md

         (ENV)$ vim local_settings.py

-Your ready to use it
+You're ready to use it

 Usage